 Minutes of all committee meetings shall be submitted to the Council for approval.

 There shall be a Membership Committee consisting of nine members who will serve for three-year terms.
 Three new members shall be appointed to the Committee yearly by the President.
 The Membership Committee will review all applications for membership to the Society.
 When said applications are deemed complete and satisfactory by the Membership Committee, applicants may be recommended to the Council for approval and any duly-called meeting.

 There shall be a Program Committee, with the Recorder serving as Chair, and consisting of nine members who shall serve for three-year terms, and the Recorder-Elect (when filled) ex-officio.
 Three new members shall be appointed yearly by the President.
 The President, Secretary-Treasurer, and Executive Director will also serve as committee member’s ex-officio.
 The Program Committee shall solicit and select papers and presentations for the annual scientific meeting from the members and other individuals.
 The Program Committee shall identify specific educational needs regarding surgical infection among professional groups and assist in the development of programs to meet these needs.
 This Committee also will coordinate its efforts with national educational programs in the realm of surgical infections developed by other groups or organizations, and shall be responsible for content development for other professional education projects of the SIS as determined by the Council.

 There shall be a Nominating Committee consisting of the three immediate Past Presidents and the two Councilors-at-Large of longest tenure.
 In the event that there are not two Councilors-at-Large of equivalent longer tenure, the President shall appoint one or two, as needed, or the first-year Councilors-at-Large to a one-year term on the Committee.
-The Chair of the Committee shall be the senior Past-President, who has served on the Committee for the longest period of time.
+The Chair of the Committee shall be the immediate Past-President.
 The Nominating Committee will recommend candidates for all offices to be elected by the membership at the annual meeting.
 The slate of Officers and Councilors shall be approved by the SIS Council by two-thirds majority vote prior to the Annual Business Meeting.
 Nominations also may be made from the floor at the Annual Meeting of the members.